libp2p/docs/content/concepts/nat/autonat.md

-While the [identify protocol](/concepts/introduction/protocols/identify) allows peers to inform each other about their observed network addresses, sometimes these addresses are unaccessible as the peer may be located in a private neatwork (i.e., behind a NAT or a firewall).
+While the [identify protocol](/concepts/introduction/protocols/identify) allows peers to inform each other about their observed network addresses, sometimes these addresses are inaccessible as the peer may be located in a private network (i.e., behind a NAT or a firewall).

 {{< alert icon="" context="info">}}
-Advertising addresses that are not reachable is detrimental for the health of a P2P network, as other nodes will unsuccessfully try to dial those addresses.
+Advertising addresses that are not reachable is detrimental for the health of a P2P network, as other nodes will unsuccessfully try to dial those addresses wasting compute and network resources.
 {{< /alert >}}

+To prevent this problem of advertising and dialing unreachable addresses, libp2p has implemented a protocol called AutoNAT, which allows nodes to determine whether or not they are behind a NAT.

-Nodes can use the AutoNAT protocol in libp2p to determine their network status and take appropriate action.
-For private nodes located behind a NAT, it is recommended
+For private nodes located behind a NAT, it is strongly recommended:
 to:

 - Not advertise private addresses